ryanamannion/gtown-passwords/README.md

-# gtown-passwords
+# Different approaches to Memorable Passphrase Generation
 This repo holds code for a final project in an ENLP class.
-The project is about creating a better passphrase generation system
+The project is about creating a more memorable passphrase generation system

 # baseline
 	baseline/